Jumpman Gaming Bingo Sites (2026) — 150+ UK Brands, One Operator

 But.

 The 65x wagering requirement was standard across Jumpman for years.
 Among the highest anywhere in UK bingo, by a long way.
-January 2026 UKGC rules now cap wagering at 10x, and most Jumpman sites have updated, though not all.
+Following the January 2026 UKGC bonus wagering cap, every Jumpman brand now displays 10x wagering in its homepage offer T&Cs — though some long-form terms documents on individual brand sites still show the legacy 65x figure because the operator hasn’t refreshed those documents.
+The homepage offer terms are the operative reality at the point of claim, and 10x is what’s enforced.
 Customer support is email-only on most sites with a two business day response target, which isn’t great when you’ve got money tied up.
 And in 2022, the UKGC fined Jumpman £500,000 for anti-money laundering and social responsibility failures.
 You won’t find that on most Jumpman affiliate pages.
 You’ll find it here.

 How the Jumpman Network Works